 Difficulty: The trail up the front of Beehive is moderate difficulty, but strenuous for people who are even slightly afraid of heights.
-The trail up the back of Beehive is moderate difficulty and a better choice for people who are scared of heights as well as children and dogs.
+The trail up the back of Beehive is moderate difficulty and a better choice for children, dogs and people who are scared of heights.

 How to get there: On Route 3, drive onto Mount Desert Island and veer left.
 Drive to Bar Harbor, continuing on Route 3 (Bar Harbor Road).
 Drive through the town and enter Acadia National Park.
 At the entrance of the park, turn left onto Park Loop Road.
 Continue on Park Loop Road to the Sand Beach parking lot, past the park entrance free station on the left.
 You will need to pay a small fee to pass the gate from May 1-Oct 31.
 For information about entrance fees, visit www.nps.gov/acad/planyourvisit/entrancefees.htm.
 From the Sand Beach parking lot, walk back to Park Loop Road.
 Turn right and walk a short distance.
 The trailhead is on the left.